qutip/HierarchicalEOM.jl/docs/src/examples/quick_start.md

 ### Multiple Baths
-`Heom.jl` also supports for system to interact with multiple baths.
+`HEOM.jl` also supports for system to interact with multiple baths.
 All you need to do is to provide a list of baths instead of a single bath

 Note that, for the following, we use the built-in linear algebra in Julia (instead of `QuantumOptics.jl`) to construct the operators